shreeyansh-b/budgety/README.md

 # Budgety

-Calculated your monthly/weekly/daily incomes and expenses.
+Calculate your monthly/weekly/daily incomes and expenses.

 ## Demo